araalinetworks/api/doc/source/araalictlpython.rst

 ----
 .. class:: api.Lens

    Class representing a Lens.
-Lenses can be either zone-apps or services.
+A Lens can be either a zone-app or a service.
-   They help to focus on smaller sections of the workspace.
+   They are modular and comprehensive units that help to focus on smaller sections of the workspace.

    Usage:

-      >>> for lens in api.Lens.get():
+      >>> for lens in api.Lens.get(enforced=True):
+      ...    if "fqdn" in lens.obj and lens.obj["fqdn"]:
       ...        lens.star()
-      ...

-   .. function:: api.Lens.get(enforced, starred, tenant)
+   .. function:: api.Lens.get(enforced, starred)

       Get all lenses.
-Can be filtered based on enforcement and starring.
+Can be filtered based on enforcement and starred status.
       Default values are `False, False, None`

       :param args: enforced, starred